 Paul has proven experience in governance.
 Prior to his election in 2019, he served 11 years as director of Mid Island Co-op and as an advisor to several other bodies.
 For three years he was a director on the national board of the Council of Canadians representing the B.C.
 Yukon region.
 He was a director on the board of the development company for Pacific Gardens Cohousing Community, a multi-million dollar housing project.

-From 2016 to 2019 Paul worked for Nanaimo Foodshare, a not for profit society, where he coordinated employment skills training programs for youth with multiple barriers to employment and people with diverse abilities.
+From 2016 to 2019 Paul worked for Nanaimo Foodshare, a not-for-profit society, where he coordinated employment skills training programs for youth with multiple barriers to employment and people with diverse abilities.

-Paul is married and has two daughters age 18 and 31.
+Paul is married and has two daughters.

 Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License